sherryue123/sherryue123.github.io/_pages/about.md

 Before my Ph.D., my research focused on micro- and nano-photonic devices, studying both the underlying physics and their applications.
 I was fortunate to collaborate with many great advisors around the globe.

 Feel free to reach me at xzhang7(at)caltech(dot)edu!

+## Upcoming activities
+* I am attending [GRC Quantum Science](https://www.grc.org/quantum-science-conference/2022/) 2022 in Easton MA (July 24-29).
+Hope to connect with you there!